ozalpozqur/altogic-auth-nuxt3/README.md

 ```

 ## Create Middleware Folder
-Create a folder named **middleware** in your project root directory.
+Create a folder named `middleware` in your project root directory.

-And create files in middleware folder like image in below
+And create files in **middleware** folder like image in below
 ![Application](github/middleware.png)

 ### Replacing middleware/auth.global.js with the following code:
-In this file, we update our state by checking the variable that we have previously assigned in auth.js, which is the server middleware.
+In this file, we update our state by checking the variable that we have previously assigned in **auth.js**, which is the server middleware.
 ```js
 import { useAuthStore } from '~/stores/useAuth';